List of Farm to Market Roads in Texas (1300–1399): FM 1389

-Farm to Market Road 1389 (FM 1389) is located mostly in Kaufman County, with a small section in Dallas County.
+Farm to Market Road 1389 (FM 1389) is located mostly in Kaufman County, with a short section in Dallas County.
 The highway is one of only two farm to market roads remaining in Dallas County, with FM 1382 being the other one.
 The curve at Combine Road is the only portion of the road within Dallas County.

-FM 1389 begins at Farr Altom Road.
+FM 1389 begins at Farr-Alton Road.
 The highway travels in a northwestern direction, intersecting FM 3039 in Combine.
 FM 1389 turns to the northeast at Combine Road, then turns in a more northward direction at Martin Lane.
 The highway ends at a junction with US 175 in Seagoville.
 FM 1389 travels near the massive flood plain for the East Fork Trinity River for most of its route, most of which is owned by the John Bunker Sands Wetland Center.

-FM 1389 was designated on July 15, 1949, running from US 175 southwestward to the Dallas county line at a distance of 3.5 mi.
+FM 1389 was designated on July 15, 1949, running from US 175 southwestward to the Dallas County line at a distance of 3.5 mi.
 The highway was extended 3.9 mi southeastward to a road intersection on November 21, 1956.